 Neurath's later views on the language and method of science expressed his simultaneous response to problems in the social sciences and to philosophical issues addressed by the Vienna Circle between 1928 and 1934 and by Karl Popper.
 A primary aim of the Vienna Circle was to account for the objectivity and intelligibility of scientific method and concepts.
 Their philosophical approach was to adopt the so-called linguistic turn, namely, to investigate the formal or structural, logical and linguistic framework of scientific knowledge (besides his own interest in logic, on which he wrote his first publications, the emphasis on language was familiar to Neurath from the sociologist Ferdinand Tönnies's formal approach to sociology and social signs (Tönnies 1899–1900 and Cartwright et al. 1996, 121–24) and his interest in Goethe (Zemplen 2006, see above)).
 The formal approach encompassed logicism and logical analysis as views about the formation and justification of theoretical statements.
 The problem of empiricism became then the problem of coordination between the formal theoretical structures and the records of observations in such a way that it also offered an explication of how scientific knowledge can be formally constructed (especially logic and mathematics), empirically grounded (except logic and mathematics), rational and objective.

 The Circle's projects shared the aforementioned focus on language and experience.
-The ‘linguistic turn’, as it is known, was adopted as a philosophical tool in order to explicate the rationality, and the objectivity—that is, inter-subjectivity—and communicability of thought.
-Lacking the transcendental dimension of Kant's metaphysical apparatus, attention to language extended to non-scientific cases such as ordinary language philosophy in Oxford and to literary texts in the Continent.
+The ‘linguistic turn’, as it is known, was adopted as a philosophical tool in order to explicate the rationality and the objectivity—that is, inter-subjectivity—and communicability of thought.
+Lacking the transcendental dimension of Kant's metaphysical apparatus, attention to language extended to non-scientific cases such as ‘ordinary language philosophy’ in Oxford.
 In the context of logical empiricism, the formal dimension of knowledge was thought to be manifest particularly in the exactness of scientific statements.
 For Schlick, knowledge proper, whether of experience or transcendent reality, was such only by virtue of form or structure—‘only structure is knowable’.
 For Carnap, in addition, the formal dimension possessed distinct methodological values: it served the purpose of logical analysis and rational reconstruction of knowledge and helped expose and circumvent ‘pseudo-philosophical’ problems around metaphysical questions about reality (his objections to Heidegger appealed to failures of proper logical formulation and not just empirical verification).
 In 1934 he proposed as the task of philosophy the metalinguistic analysis of logical and linguistic features of scientific method and knowledge (the ‘thesis of metalogic’).
 For Neurath, this approach helped purge philosophy of deleterious metaphysical nonsense and dogmatism, and acknowledged the radically social nature of language and science.

 The linguistic turn framed the examination of the controversial role of experience.
 In that respect the discussions of protocol sentences, the so-called protocol sentence debate, addressed their linguistic characteristics and their epistemological status (Uebel 1992).
 It was another dimension of their examination of both the source of human knowledge and the rejection of metaphysics as nonsense—often dangerous nonsense (Carnap, Hahn and Neurath 1929/1973, and Stadler 2007).

 In his classic work Der Logische Afbau der Welt (1928) (known as the Aufbau and translated as The Logical Structure of the World), Carnap investigated the logical ‘construction’ of objects of inter-subjective knowledge out of the simplest starting point or basic types of fundamental entities (Russell had urged in his late solution to the problem of the external world to substitute logical constructions for inferred entities).
 He introduced several possible domains of objects, one of which being the psychological objects of private sense experience—analysed as ‘elementary experiences’.
-These provided the simplest but also the ‘natural starting point in the epistemic order of objects.’
+These provided the simplest but also the ‘natural starting point in the epistemic order of objects’.
 This specific construction captures the fact that knowledge is someone's private knowledge, while it raises Carnap's (and Kant's) main problem, namely, how then objective knowledge is possible.
 In particular it was supposed to capture how experience is central to meaning and method; that is, how it is responsible for the intelligibility and acceptability of our beliefs.
 All we need is connecting-statements or rules that link any statement to experiential statements—translation rules, originally biconditional ‘constitution sentences’, and subsequently, in the late 1930s, weaker conditional ‘reduction sentences’ and ‘semantic postulates’, or ‘bridge principles’.
-The inclusion of terms and statements in the system of science by this method excluded all nonsensical speculative statements.
+As in the Aufbau and especially in Pseudoproblems in Philosophy, also here the inclusion of terms and statements in the system of science by this method was intended to exclude all nonsensical speculative statements.
 It provided a verification criterion not only of testing but also of cognitive significance, or meaning.
 Carnap stated in that vein that ‘science is a system of statements based on direct experience’ (1932/1934).

 Neurath first confronted Carnap on yet another alleged feature of his system, namely, subjectivism.
-He promptly rejected Carnap's proposals on the grounds that if the language and the system of statements that constitute scientific knowledge are intersubjective, then phenomenalist talk of immediate subjective, private experiences should have no place.
+He immediately rejected Carnap's proposals on the grounds that if the language and the system of statements that constitute scientific knowledge are intersubjective, then phenomenalist talk of immediate subjective, private experiences should have no place.
 More generally, Neurath offered a private language argument to the effect that languages are necessarily intersubjective.
 In order to use experience reports to test and verify even one individual's own beliefs over time, private instantaneous statements of the form ‘red here now’ will not do.
 To replace Carnap's phenomenalist language Neurath introduced in 1931 the language of physicalism (Neurath 1931/1983 and 1932a/1983).
 This is the controversial Thesis of Physicalism: the unity, intelligibility and objectivity of science rests on statements in a language of public things, events and processes in space and time —including behavior and physiological events, hence not necessarily in the technical terms of physical theory.
 While inspired by materialism, for Neurath this was a methodological and linguistic rule, and not an ontological thesis.
 (As is the case in Carnap's methodological solipsism, given Neurath's anti-metaphysical attitude it would not have been meant as an expression of an objectivist metaphysics in the form of either materialism or social idealism).
-That physicalism was to avoid metaphysical connotations can be seen further in that, in the spirit of Carnap's Thesis of Metalogic, its linguistic nature was also central to its applications: ‘statements are compared with statements, certainly not with some “reality”, nor with “things”, as the Vienna Circle also thought up until now’ (Neurath 1931/1983, 53).
+That physicalism was to avoid metaphysical connotations can be seen further in that, in the spirit of Carnap's Thesis of Metalogic, its linguistic nature was also central to its applications:

 Following Neurath, Carnap explicitly opposed to the language of experience a narrower conception of intersubjective physicalist language which was to be found in the exact quantitative determination of physics-language realized in the readings of measurement instruments.
 Remember that for Carnap only the structural or formal features, in this case, of exact mathematical relations (manifested in the topological and metric characteristics of scales), can guarantee objectivity.
 After the Aufbau, now the unity of science rested on the universal possibility of the translation of any scientific statement into physical language—which in the long run might lead to the reduction of all scientific knowledge to the laws and concepts of physics.
 (In the Aufbau unity was required by the elementary experiential basis or, alternative, the basis formed by the laws of physics, or by the location of every concept within the overall formal structure of the system).